samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

   }
 }
 ```

 **Backend Types**
 - Standard
 - Enhanced

 *Manual State Pull/Push*
-You can still manually retrieve the state from the remote state using the *terraform state pull* command
+You can still manually retrieve the state from the remote state using the *terraform state pull* command.
 You can also manually write state with terraform state push.
 This is extremely dangerous and should be avoided if possible.
 This will overwrite the remote state.
 This can be used to do manual fixups if necessary.

 ### Debug in Terraform
 Terraform has detailed logs which can be enabled by setting the *TF_LOG* environment variable to any value.
 This will cause detailed logs to appear on stderr